ryandgood/coding-challenge-soccer/README.md

 ## The Problem

-We want you to create a command-line application that will calculate the ranking table for a soccer league.
+We want you to create a command-line application that reads a listing of game results for a soccer league, grouped by matchday, and returns the top teams at the end of each matchday.

 ### Input/output